Extraversion and introversion: Biological factors

-Behaviour
+Behavior

-Various differences in behavioural characteristics are attributed to extraverts and introverts.
+Various differences in behavioral characteristics are attributed to extraverts and introverts.
 According to one study, extraverts tend to wear more decorative clothing, whereas introverts prefer practical, comfortable clothes.
 Extraverts are more likely to prefer more upbeat, conventional, and energetic music than introverts.
 Personality also influences how people arrange their work areas.
 In general, extraverts decorate their offices more, keep their doors open, keep extra chairs nearby, and are more likely to put dishes of candy on their desks.
 These are attempts to invite co-workers and encourage interaction.
 Introverts, in contrast, decorate less and tend to arrange their workspace to discourage social interaction.

 Despite these differences, a meta-analysis of 15 experience sampling studies has suggested that there is a great deal of overlap in the way that extraverts and introverts behave.
 In these studies, participants used mobile devices to report how extraverted (e.g., bold, talkative, assertive, outgoing) they were acting at multiple times during their daily lives.
 Fleeson and Gallagher (2009) found that extraverts regularly behave in an introverted way, and introverts regularly behave in an extraverted way.
-Indeed, there was more within-person variability than between-person variability in extraverted behaviours.
+Indeed, there was more within-person variability than between-person variability in extraverted behaviors.
 The key feature that distinguishes extraverts and introverts was that extraverts tend to act moderately extraverted about 5–10% more often than introverts.
 From this perspective, extraverts and introverts are not "fundamentally different".
 Rather, an "extravert" is just someone who acts more extraverted more often, suggesting that extraversion is more about what one "does" than what one "has".